octopus8sg/com.octopus8.simple-zma-leadgen-ver2/README.md

 ![Screenshot](/images/screenshot.png)

+## Overview

+Create activity type and custom fields first, and enter ZMA client credentials (refer to Getting Started below) into configuration form, mailing subscription list name, activity type & custom field linked to the checkbox trigger (Marketing Consent).
+(Administer -> CiviContribute -> Configure Simple ZMA Lead Gen )

+After submission of a donation through Ninja Form is done, a Pending Contribution activity is created.

-After Submission of a Contribution, this extension adds it's Contact to one of two lists in Zoho Marketing Automation.
+This extension first adds it's Contact to the mailing subscription list in Zoho Marketing Automation (Name is based on the value entered through configuration form).

-The lead is added after the contact confirms subscription.

 If the email is not valid, the lead is not added.

+The lead is added after the contact confirms subscription if double opt-in is enabled.

+To disable double opt-in so that the lead will be added directly, in ZMA, go to settings page -> "Consent and privacy" -> "Double opt-in" -> turn off "Enable double opt-in".

+After Pending Contribution activity is updated to completed status, Contribution record will be created.

+For first time donors, adds contact into "First-Time Donors" list.
+Repeat donors, adds contact into "Repeated Donors" list while also removing him from "First-Time Donors" list (if he exists inside).

+Stores contact information & donation information in custom fields.

 The extension is licensed under [AGPL-3.0](LICENSE.txt).